 Now, gently roll the whiskey around in your glass.
 You’re not trying to aerate it like wine, so a soft, slow swirl is all you need.
 As the liquid coats the inside of the glass, you’ll see oily streaks, called “legs” or “tears,” run back down.
 This is a great way to gauge the whiskey’s viscosity and alcohol content.
 Thicker, slower-moving legs often point to a higher alcohol by volume (ABV) or a non-chill-filtered Scotch, which retains more of its natural oils and esters.
 This can translate to a richer, fuller mouthfeel when you finally take a sip.
 It’s a small detail, but it adds another layer to your understanding of what’s in the glass.

-Step 3: Smell the Aromas
+Step 3: Identify the Aromas

 Your sense of smell is responsible for the vast majority of what you taste, so don’t skip this step.
 Bring the glass to your nose, but don’t stick it all the way in and take a huge whiff; you’ll just get a blast of alcohol.
 Instead, start with the glass a few inches away and slowly bring it closer.
 Keep your mouth slightly open as you gently inhale.
 This little trick helps soften the alcohol burn and allows the more delicate aromas in whiskey to come through.
 What do you smell?
 Is it smoky, fruity, floral, or sweet like caramel?
 Take your time and see what you can pick out.